Dear Sony, Location, Location, Location

 Netflix flourished in Albuquerque, a new subdivision with a lot of open land.
 With Breaking Bad and other hit shows, Netflix filmed in the New Mexico desert and in Albuquerque - tourism soared.
 That means lots of new tax money flowed into the city and state coffers.

-Now imagine Sony and others who want to move in doing that.
+Now imagine Sony and others who want to move in and do that.

 What started on a 28-acre patch of the open desert has flourished into 300 acres, growing while hiring more than 4,000 cast and crew members in the state between 2021 and 2023.